Psychologist

 Psychologist Anywhere Anytime

 The saying "You get what you pay for" certainly applies to the area of counseling, therapy and coaching.
-General information is provided first and Dr Vince Berger's fee for services are provided below.
+Below, general fee information is followed by my fee for services.

 You Get What You Pay For